The David Bowie Exhibition comes to Town

 Martin Gropius Bau Berlin 2 years ahead of the Victoria & Albert Museum, London

 Today’s text it about the David Bowie exhibition that started in London and was shown in Berlin this year, an interview with Bowie from 2000 and a photo story of my visit of the exhibition.
-Since Bowie is British we start with English today, the German version will follow after that.

 The international exhibition David Bowie was shown in Berlin’s Martin Gropius Bau from May 20 to August 24, 2014.
 It “retraced the carriere of this exceptional artist, investigated his creative process as a music performer and cultural icon and demonstrated his multifaceted stylistic changes and reinventions.
 The progressive spirit of Bowie is reflected by the comprehensive audio-visual orchestration of the exhibition, that merges sound and vision to a very special experience“. (a quote from the website of the David Bowie exhibition).

 Among other things David Bowie is a collector and diligent chronicler, therefore 60 of his original stage costumes were shown as well as pages from his diaries, exchanges of letters (e.g. with Marlene Dietrich), posters, stage and costume scetches, paintings and and and more more more.